one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ## 7. Augmentations

-Augmentation filters are applied during training with random values within specified ranges.
-Their purpose is to increase the diversity of training data, helping AI to generalize better.
+Augmentations are applied during training with random values within specified ranges.
+Their purpose is to increase the diversity of the training data, helping the AI to generalize better.
+By varying the training data it is possible to increase the size of the dataset without the need to record or annotate additional data.
+Furthermore, it is possible to make the AI model more robust against certain variations in the data by intentionally reproducing these variations with augmentations.

 ### Move Augmentation
 Shifts the image along the X and Y axes within a specified range to introduce positional variability.